<Back to Internships

 Preparing an application

 Write a resume, then show it to everyone you know (especially people with jobs to which you aspire), get feedback, and rewrite it.
-It is essential that you make use of CAP’s resume writing workshops, resume reviews, resume appointments, and ResumePREP.
+It is essential that you make use of the Career Center’s resume writing workshops, resume reviews, resume appointments, and ResumePREP.

-If your internship opportunity requires a cover letter, read through the guidelines and samples on CAP’s website, write a draft, show it to everyone you know (especially people with jobs to which you aspire), get feedback, and rewrite it.
-Then schedule an appointment with CAP to review and provide feedback on your cover letter (and writing sample/portfolio, if required).
+If your internship opportunity requires a cover letter, read through the guidelines and samples on The Career Center's website, write a draft, show it to everyone you know (especially people with jobs to which you aspire), get feedback, and rewrite it.
+Then schedule an appointment with The Career Center to review and provide feedback on your cover letter (and writing sample/portfolio, if required).

 Before your submit your application materials, make sure you proofread everything very carefully.
 Any mistakes will result in your immediate disqualification.